mbouthemy/SuperPlanet/README.md

  - Python
  - Django

+# Machine Learning Explanation / Server Side

+Write here the description of the algorithm and the files structure.

+# App Explanation / Client Side

-To install all this requirement you can run:
+To install the app requirement you can run:

 ```
 cd app